Tuesday, 22 October 2024

 Robin's Pin Cushion

 I ambled back, warmed by the autumnal sunshine pleased with my efforts.
 On the way home I drove over Mutford Lock and glanced at the pontoon as I usually do (there were Turnstones there yesterday) and spied what I was sure was a Tern sat amongst the Black-headed Gulls so a quick backtrack and a I walked over the road to check it out.
-I was very pleased to discover a 1st-winter Arctic Tern sat there looking quite content on its dinky little short legs.
+I was very pleased to discover a 1st-winter Common Tern sat there looking quite content on its dinky little short legs.
 A most pleasing end to proceedings!

-Arctic Tern
+Common Tern

-Arctic Tern
+Common Tern

 1. Another lovely bedtime story Horward, thank you.